jingconan/SADIT/README.md

 # Structure

-**SADIT** consists of two parts.
-The first part is a collection of anomalies detection algorithms.
-The second part is labeled flow record generator.
-The follow sections will describe the two parts accordingly.
+SADIT consists of two parts.
+The first part is a collection of anomaly detection algorithms.
+The second part is a labeled flow record generator.
+The following sections will describe them accordingly.

-### Collection of Anomaly Detection Algorithm
+### Collection of Anomaly Detection Algorithms

-All the detection algorithms locates in the *ROOT/Detector* folder:
+All the detection algorithms locate in the *ROOT/Detector/gad/Detector* folder:

- -   **SVMDetector.py** contains two SVM based anomaly detection
+ -   **SVMDetector.py** contains two SVM-based anomaly detection
+     algorithmes:
-     algorithmes: 1.
-SVM Temporal Detector and 2.
-SVM Flow by Flow Detector.
+     - SVM Temporal Detector
+     - SVM Flow-by-Flow Detector

  -   **StoDetector.py** contains two anomaly detection algorithms based on Large Deviation Theory.
  -   **RobustDetect.py** contains a algorithm that works robustly under